-This time, we’re reflecting on what we’ve learned from 2020, and what you can be doing right now, during this month of lockdown, to keep the momentum and to ensure your business blooms in 2021.
+Back in March, we shared useful resources and business advice about how to spend to keep your business afloat during the first lockdown.
+This time, we’re reflecting on what we’ve learned from 2020 and what you can be doing right now, during this month of lockdown, to keep the momentum and ensure your business blooms in 2021.

 Don’t withdraw your marketing budget

 A common reaction for business owners is to pull the plug on their marketing budget.
 We saw it during the financial crash of 2008, we saw it again in March, and we’re seeing it again now.
 While we understand it might be tempting to do this, it’s imperative not to.

 Marketing is the only way to survive any crisis, financial or otherwise, and there is a lot of free or low-cost marketing you can invest in.
 All you need is time – which makes lockdown the perfect opportunity to either start or readdress this.
 If you reduce or stop your marketing, you’ll be reducing your visibility to potential customers or clients right at the time when you need them to see you most.